TarHeelProgrammr/Kenan-Flagler-Portfolio/README.md

 milestones in my journey as a software developer.
 But people don't just want to hear claims they also want to see results.

+In each folder their is a file called summary.md please click on that for context of each project.

 ## 🚀 Projects

 ### 1. [Manual Flash Loan on Ethereum Mainnet & and a .cjs scanner](./flashloan-base/)